 Served as co-lead counsel in the Alston case that successfully challenged the NCAA's limitations on the benefits student-athletes can receive as part of a scholarship, culminating in a $208 million settlement.
 The recovery amounts to 100 percent of single damages in an exceptional result in an antitrust case.
 Steve will co-lead a trial this year on the injunctive aspect of the case that could result in a change of NCAA rules limiting the financial treatment of athletes.
 The trial may change the landscape for how NCAA football and basketball players are compensated.

-- Climate Change – New York City, San Francisco and Oakland
+- Climate Change – New York City, King County, Wash.

 Steve has always been a fighter for the rights of the environment.
 In 2017, he began the firm’s latest endeavor to combat global climate change through novel applications of the law.
-Steve currently represents the cities of New York City, San Francisco and Oakland in multiple lawsuits filed against the world’s largest producers of oil: BP, Chevron Corp., Exxon Mobil Corp., Royal Dutch Shell PLC and ConocoPhillips.
+Steve currently represents the city of New York and Washington state’s King County in multiple lawsuits filed against the world’s largest producers of oil: BP, Chevron Corp., Exxon Mobil Corp., Royal Dutch Shell PLC and ConocoPhillips.
 The cases seek to hold the Big Oil titans accountable for their brazen impact on global warming-induced sea level rise and related expenses to protect the cities and their millions of residents.

 - Opioids - Orange County and Santa Clara County, Seattle